animate-css/animate.css/scss/readme.md

-#Dependencies:

-    Bourbon or Compass mixin libs are req. to make it work

 #How to include

 A simple way to include a animation from the library, it uses the original naming conventions with camalCasing all animations from the original library is included as mixins.